 Which is better for bad knees: exercise bike, treadmill, elliptical, or rowing machine?

 All these pieces of equipment are great cardiovascular workouts that promote fitness.

 If you have bad knees/joint pain, working out on an exercise bike is way far better compared to your treadmill, elliptical, or rowing machine mainly because you don’t put much pressure on the joints while cycling.

 But a treadmill or a rowing machine is better in quite a few other aspects, including the fact that they can lead to greater weight loss as you must work out harder on them.

 Is an exercise bike good for seniors?

-Exercise bikes are divided into various types: spin bike, air bike, and recumbent bike.
+Exercise bikes are divided into various types: spin bikes, air bikes, and recumbent bikes.
 Among these, recumbent bikes offer you low-impact workouts and keep your knees, joints, and back safely.
 So, recumbent exercise bikes would be a great choice for seniors to use regularly and stay healthy.

 Is stationary biking good for bad knees?